Photo: John Brandauer /Flickr/CC by 2.0

 How many eggs does a female Bluebird lay?

-Bluebirds typically lay 4 to 5 eggs, though in some cases, up to 7 eggs.
+Bluebirds typically lay 4 to 5 eggs, though in some cases, they can have clutch sizes of up to 7 eggs.
 The female lays one egg every day.

 On rare occasions, two females may lay eggs in the same nest.
 Both females incubate and feed the chicks.